I am looking to recruit 1-2 MSc and PhD students for the 2026-2027 academic year.

 If you are unable to access the Google Form, please email me (tianjia.liu [at] ubc.ca) with [Prospective Student Inquiry] in the email subject line and include the following:

 MSc and PhD students in UBC Geography are guaranteed funding through research and teaching assistantships, fellowships, awards, and department funds.
-I encourage Canadian citizens and permanent residents to apply for NSERC graduate fellowships (MSc, PhD).
+I encourage students to apply for NSERC graduate fellowships (MSc, PhD) and the UBC Wall Awards.
 I will assist with applications for these programs and other relevant external funding programs.
 I currently do not have guaranteed funding for postdocs, but I would be happy to assist with applications for UBC and NSERC postdoctoral fellowship programs.

 For international students, please note that UBC Geography has requirements on English proficiency: TOEFL (score ≥ 100), IEFLTS (score ≥ 7).
 There are also several other ways to meet this requirement.